VictoriqueCQ/Compilers/Laboratory Report of Lexical Report.md

 ​	Thinking about how to design of corresponding table of token-name code and word symbols wastes a lot of time.
 I got the idea on CSDN.
 In addition, there are many reserved words and Function names which I didn't add to data structures.
 As a result of this, many programs cannot be analyzed by this lexical analyzer.

+​	And I found that it cannot recognize object initialization.
+Unfortunately, it will waste a lot of time to change the corresponding table of token-name code and word symbols, so I just delete the reserved word "protected" and add "new".

 ​	What's more, I think the quality of my code is not good.
 When I rewrite some codes in order to improve quality, faults will be found when the program is running.
 And code redundancy appears.

 ### 10. Feelings and comments

 ​	There is a long way to design a satisfying lexical analyzer.
 This practice is just a beginning.
+There may be still some bugs remain to be debugged or found.